nalej/docs/onpremise/prerequisites.md

 | APP_INGRESS_IP_ADDRESS |                                 |
 | APP_CLUSTER_NUMBER     | From 0 to n                     |

-## User's infrastructure
+## Infrastructure

+Now we need to talk about what is needed to install Nalej in terms of equipment and software.

 ### Hardware

-The baseline scenario will require 6 different servers (bare metal or VM instances) with the following specifications:
+The baseline scenario will require **6 different servers** (bare metal or VM instances) with the following specifications:

 - **CPU**: 2 CPU Cores (Intel® Xeon® E5-2673 v4 2.3 GHz or similar).
 - **RAM**: 8 GB.